symbioticfi/cli/README.md

-  vaultnetsops                 List all operators and their associated networks for the... vaultops                     List all operators opted into the given vault. vaults                       List all vaults set-max-network-limit        Set a maximum network limit (called by the network) at the given vault's delegator. set-network-limit            Set a network limit (called by the vault curator) at the given vault's delegator. set-operator-network-limit   Set an operator-network limit (called by the vault curator) at the given vault's FullRestakeDelegator.
+  vaultnetsops                 List all operators and their associated networks for the... vaultops                     List all operators opted into the given vault. vaults                       List all vaults register-operator            Register as an operator. register-network             Register as a network. set-max-network-limit        Set a maximum network limit (called by the network) at the given vault's delegator. set-network-limit            Set a network limit (called by the vault curator) at the given vault's delegator. set-operator-network-limit   Set an operator-network limit (called by the vault curator) at the given vault's FullRestakeDelegator.